-I have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States and the Louisiana Governmental Audit Guide, the financial statements of the governmental activities, the major funds and the fiduciary fund of the District Attorney of the Seventh Judicial District, a component unit of the Catahoula and Concordia Parish Police Juries as of and for the year ended December 31, 2023 and the related notes to the financial statements, which collectively comprise the District Attorney of the Seventh Judicial District's basic financial statements, and have issued my report thereon dated June 20, 2024.
+I have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States and the Louisiana Governmental Audit Guide, the financial statements of the governmental activities and the major fund of the Franklin Parish Library, a component unit of the Franklin Parish Police Jury as of and for the year ended December 31, 2023 and the related notes to the financial statements, which collectively comprise the Franklin Parish Library's basic financial statements, and have issued my report thereon dated March 15, 2024.

-Report on Internal Control Over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing my audit of the financial statements, I considered the District Attorney of the Seventh Judicial District's internal control over financial reporting(internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District Attorney of the Seventh Judicial District's internal control.
-Accordingly, I do not express an opinion on the effectiveness of the District Attorney of the Seventh Judicial Control.
+In planning and performing my audit of the financial statements, I considered the Franklin Parish Library's internal control over financial reporting(internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Franklin Parish Library's internal control.
+Accordingly, I do not express an opinion on the effectiveness of the Franklin Parish Library's internal control.

 A deficiency in internal control exist when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.